Private Security Company Association of Iraq

-The Private Security Company Association of Iraq (PSCAI) was a nonprofit organization formed and maintained to discuss and address matters of mutual interest and concern to the industry conducting private security functions in Iraq.
-The PSCAI worked closely with the Iraqi Government, Coalition Provisional Authority and Coalition forces to promote transparency, legitimacy, and accountability for the private security company industry.
-The PSCAI was dissolved on December 31, 2011.
+The Private Security Company Association of Iraq (PSCAI) was a nonprofit organization formed to discuss and address matters of mutual interest and concern pertaining to the private security industry in Iraq.
+The PSCAI worked closely with the Iraqi Government and the Coalition Provisional Authority.
+The association was dissolved on December 31, 2011.

 History

 With the dissolution of the Coalition Provisional Authority (CPA) in June 2004, the office within the CPA (the Private Security Company Working Group) that was responsible for all matters relating to private security companies was also dissolved.
 The leadership of several private security companies realized that although the office had gone away, the need for a centralized point for all matters relating to private security companies still existed.
 As a result, on industry initiative, the PSCAI was officially formed in August 2004.
 The very first company to join was an Iraqi company, the Falcon Group.
 The director of the association serves as the principal liaison between the USG, GoI and member companies.
 In March 2007 a deputy director was added.
 In December 2011, the organization disbanded.